DerPavlov/Cannons/README.md

 How to install:
 ---------------

-    Copy 'Cannons.jar' into your 'plugins/' folder.
+    Copy 'at.pavlov.cannons.Cannons.jar' into your 'plugins/' folder.
     Load your server
-    Edit the newly created 'config.yml' in 'plugins/Cannons/' and set your preferences
+    Edit the newly created 'at.pavlov.cannons.config.yml' in 'plugins/at.pavlov.cannons.Cannons/' and set your preferences

 How to uninstall:
 -----------------

-    Delete the folder called 'Cannons' in plugins/.
+    Delete the folder called 'at.pavlov.cannons.Cannons' in plugins/.
-    Delete 'Cannons.jar'
+    Delete 'at.pavlov.cannons.Cannons.jar'